 - ASTROBIOLOGY: How life in the universe originated, evolved, and its ultimate fate.

 Pathology is a whole field dedicated to how diseases spread.
-For example, phytopathology examines how diseases spread and are managed for plants.
+For example, phytopathology examines how diseases spread and are managed by plants.
 In contrast, the focus of zoopathology is on animal disease spread and prevention.